bcgov/aps-infra-platform/documentation/tutorials/quick-start.md

 - [Monitor your Services](/how-to/monitoring.md)
 - [CI/CD Integration](/how-to/cicd-integration.md)

-## Need a hand?
+## Get help

-Create an account on [Rocket.Chat](https://docs.developer.gov.bc.ca/join-bc-rocket-chat/) and join the [#aps-ops](https://chat.developer.gov.bc.ca/channel/aps-ops) channel to connect with our team and user community.
+Create an account on [Rocket.Chat](https://docs.developer.gov.bc.ca/join-bc-rocket-chat/) and join the [#aps-ops](https://chat.developer.gov.bc.ca/channel/aps-ops) channel to connect with the API Program Services team and user community.
 Alternatively, [open a support ticket](https://dpdd.atlassian.net/servicedesk/customer/portal/1/group/2) and we’ll get back to you via email in 3-5 business days.

-Either way, our team is here to answer your questions.
+Either way, the API Program Services team is here to answer your questions.